Overdrawn Directors Loan Account.

 A director’s loan account accounts for transactions between the Company and the then directors.

-The loan account accounts for these transactions and accurately will reflect the position of the account at a given time.
+The loan account accounts for these transactions and accurately reflect the position of the account at a given time.
 (Like a bank statement).

-Records You Are Required To Maintain
+Records You’re Required To Maintain

 At the end of your company’s financial year

-Tax on loans
+Overdrawn Directors Loan Account and Tax on loans

 You probably may be required to pay tax on the director’s company loans.
 Additionally, your company may be responsible for paying tax if you’re a shareholder (‘participator’) and a director.

 Directors Loan Accounts (OVERDRAWN) and in Liquidation.

-Accountants advise directors, especially when also shareholders that the most tax-efficient way to pay themselves is by paying enough through the company payroll to cover National Insurance Contributions, then the balance as drawings.
+Accountants advise directors, especially when also shareholders, that the most tax-efficient way to pay themselves is by paying enough through the company payroll to cover National Insurance Contributions, then the balance as drawings.
 (This though requires profit to pay drawing on account of year-end dividends)

 At the year-end, the accountant acting for the Company finalises the available profit and declares an annual dividend.
-Dividends require crediting to the overdrawn directors’ loan account, which hopefully, along with other potential credits, clears the overdrawn balance and may show the director as a creditor of the Company.
+Dividends require credit to the overdrawn directors’ loan account, which hopefully, along with other potential credits, clears the overdrawn balance and may show the director as a creditor of the Company.

-Liquidators Duty To Collect
+Overdrawn directors loan account and Liquidators Duty To Collect